 We then provide structured activities: sensory play, action songs, nursery rhymes, music and instruments.
 This gives you time to focus on your baby, have fun and nourish your connection.

 If you are interested in coming to a Rockabye group, please contact your local Children’s Centre, your Health Visitor or email us directly.
-See contact page for details.
+Please see our Groups page for details.

-We also run an Antenatal Rockabye programme.
-If you are pregnant, and would like a space to reflect on your hopes and fears of becoming a parent, or would like to take time to relax and connect with your unborn baby, contact us by email and we can let you know when the next programme will be run.
+We also run an Antenatal Rockabye programme for pregnant women, and a Parents to Be group for expectant couples.
+If you or your partner is pregnant, and would like a space to reflect on your hopes and fears of becoming a parent, or would like to take time to relax and connect with your unborn baby, please go to the Antenatal Rockabye or Parents to Be pages.